cansinacarer/maillistshield-result-file-generator/readme.md

 Tasks of this service include the following:

-- List all the queues and their message counts
+- List all the queues and their message
   - If a queue has as many messages as its row_count, process it:
     - Create the output file,
     - Update in database: